arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/datasheet/datasheet.md

 ## Mechanical Information

 Board measures are mixed between metric and imperial.
-Metric measures are used to maintain 100 mil pitch grid between pin rows to allow them to fit a breadboard.
+Metric measures are used to maintain 100 mil pitch grid between pin rows to allow them to fit in a breadboard.

 ### Board Outline
 ![MKR WiFi 1010 Board Outline](assets/mkrwifif1010_outline.png)